Duas Caras

-reDuas Caras (English: Two Faces) is a Brazilian telenovela produced and broadcast by TV Globo from 1 October 2007 to 31 May 2008, replacing Paraíso Tropical and followed by A Favorita.
+Duas Caras (English: Two Faces) is a Brazilian telenovela produced and broadcast by TV Globo from 1 October 2007 to 31 May 2008, replacing Paraíso Tropical and followed by A Favorita.
 It is created by Aguinaldo Silva and directed by Wolf Maya.

 Starring Dalton Vigh, Marjorie Estiano, Alinne Moraes, Débora Falabella, Lázaro Ramos, Letícia Spiller, Betty Faria, Flávia Alessandra, Renata Sorrah, Suzana Vieira, and Antônio Fagundes.

 It is the first telenovela by Rede Globo to be produced in high-definition.

 The telenovela spans through Maria Paula's revenge against Marconi Ferraço, her ex-husband that robbed her of all her inheritance.

 Premise

 In the past, as Adalberto Rangel, he met and seduced Maria Paula.
 With a calculated coldheart, he married her, stole her fortune, then abandoned her, unaware she was pregnant at the time.
 Ten years later, accompanied by her son Renato, Maria Paula plots to recover her dignity and to find justice by getting revenge against the indignities done to her.